harpercs/english105_unit3/README.md

 ## Visualization

-This heatmap visualizes the percentage of uninsured children in North Carolina by County.
+This heatmap visualizes the percentage of uninsured children in North Carolina by county.

 ![ncmap](Uninsured_Children_by_County_in_North_Carolina_in_2014.png)